Will 2022 Summer Intensives be held in person?

 Is financial aid available for summer intensive programs?

 The Joffrey Academy of Dance has a limited number of need based financial assistance awards available to offer summer intensive students.
-Parents may submit a financial aid application and their most recently filed 1040 (including additional schedules) by February 8, 2021.
-Only complete, on-time applications will be considered.
+Application details can be found here.

 Can I apply for financial aid before my student has auditioned?